hso-praktomat/praktomat-docker/README.md

 ## Starting a Praktomat instance

 Navigate back to the root directory of this repository.
-If you're starting a particular instance for the first time, four environment variables need to be set for building the image.
+The following environment variables need to be set for running the container.

 - `COMPOSE_PROJECT_NAME`: This is the ID of your Praktomat instance.
 Practically, this defines where you'll reach your Praktomat instance, e.g. https://localhost/your-praktomat-id.
 - `PRAKTOMAT_NAME`: This is the name of your site.
 It will be displayed at the top of the web interface.